HadrienG2/copy-on-write-ptr/README.txt

 Writing to copy-on-write data relies on an underlying notion of data ownership:
    - If the active pointer has ownership of the data block it points to, it can perform the write directly
-   - If it does not have ownership, it must create a new data block and write there
+   - If it does not have ownership, it must create a new data block (which it will own) and write there

 In a single-threaded world, this may be implemented simply using a boolean dirty flag which tells whether a cow_ptr owns the data it points to.
 A lazy copy will then occur when a write is attempted and this flag is false, setting